GWilloughby99/Bicycle-Theft-in-the-West-Midlands/README.md

 On average, 33% of crimes concluded without an identifiable suspect.

+The West Midlands Police could not comment on the figures due to not having the capacity to fulfil student requests.

 ### Below is an interactive chart which maps the individual cases of bike theft in the West Midlands

 <iframe width="100%" height="520" frameborder="0" src="https://gwilloughby.carto.com/builder/c5dcdd78-9050-4770-882c-8c04a0e2c192/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>